pagkly/Zed/Investopedia3/What Is a Leasehold Improvement.md

 What Is a Leasehold Improvement?
 ## What Is a Leasehold Improvement?

 Leasehold improvements are any changes made to a rental property in order to customize it for the particular needs of a tenant.
 These can include alterations such as painting, installing partitions, changing the flooring, or putting in customized light fixtures.
-Leasehold improvements can be undertaken either by the [landlord](https://www.investopedia.com/terms/l/landlord.asp)—who may offer to do so to increase the marketability of their rental unit—or by the tenants themselves.
+Leasehold improvements can be undertaken either by the [[landlord]](https://www.investopedia.com/terms/l/landlord.asp)—who may offer to do so to increase the marketability of their rental unit—or by the tenants themselves.

-While the useful economic life of most leasehold improvements is five-to-10 years, the [Internal Revenue Code](https://www.investopedia.com/terms/i/internal-revenue-code.asp) requires that depreciation for such improvements to occur over the economic life of the building.
+While the useful economic life of most leasehold improvements is five-to-10 years, the [[Internal Revenue Code]](https://www.investopedia.com/terms/i/internal-revenue-code.asp) requires that depreciation for such improvements to occur over the economic life of the building.

 ## How Leasehold Improvements Work